 But one thing that desperately needed to change: my childhood bedroom that I designed when I was 13.
 I definitely did love those blue and green ribbons that hung picture frames around my room and my fabric covered bulletin boards that reflected those same earthy shades, it desperately needed to grow with me.

 My challenge to myself was to make the biggest impact I could with the least amount of money possible.
 Keeping in mind this was just my room in my parents’ home, and not my own apartment where sooner or later I’d be back to spending most of my time, I wanted to balance spending money on the things that would really make a difference, while saving money repurposing and DIY-ing some old decor.
-And with no end in sight to the summer of staying home, I am so glad I invested in upgrading this space!
+And with no end in sight to the summer of staying home, I am so glad I invested in upgrading this space and completing my affordable bedroom makeover!

 The result: a girly, yet elevated fresh and airy space that I feel so inspired in.
-Time to show you the results!
+Time to show you the results of my affordable bedroom redesign!
 (Plus, head over to my Instagram for some before shots!)

 I was so excited to work with Decoratd to spruce up the rest of my bed with all new bedding from DKNY.
 I couldn’t be happier with the quality and style; it truly brings the whole room together and I can’t rave about it enough!
 The blush pink duvet cover is so soft and cozy, while not too heavy, and the color is so rich and beautiful.
 I also love the throw pillows and shams that mix the white and ivories of my bedding so perfectly while adding some texture.
 At the foot of my bed is one of my favorite pieces from Decoratd: my chunky knit blanket.
 It adds so much character to the room!
 Decoratd curates the cutest styles that are amazing quality, while still affordable considering the impact it will make on your room.
 Check out their adorable bedding options here and browse the rest of their decor here.